cosmosfunky/hello-world/README.md

 # hello-world
-Just a student learning programming and how to use git
+Just a student learning programming and how to use github